 Our very own David Imel reviewed the Galaxy Note 20 Ultra and had a lot of good things to say about it.
 He liked the performance of the phone, which can handle just about anything you throw at it.
 The build quality got a thumbs-up from David as well, as did the S-Pen and all the tricks it can do.

 David also liked the camera setup of the phone.
-Most people will be happy with it, although it isn’t class-leading — the Pixel 4 is still better, in David’s opinion.
+Most people will be happy with it, although it isn’t class-leading — the Pixel 4 and Pixel 5 are still better, in David’s opinion.
 Other highlights worth mentioning include Dex that is now wirelessly enabled, allowing you to cast your screen to a TV or monitor.
 Then there’s the solid display and a guarantee of three major Android OS updates.

 David also pointed out a few drawbacks of the Note 20 Ultra.
 A big one is that the phone gets hot, even with basic tasks like taking photos.
 It’s not too hot to hold, but you’ll definitely notice.